nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Connecting_via_SSH/Recommended_SSH_config.md

     create a hidden file in your home directory to store socket configurations.

-2. Open your ssh config file with `nano ~/.ssh/config` and add the following (replacing **`username`** with your username):
+2. Open your ssh config file with `nano ~/.ssh/config` (or another text editor) and add the following (replacing **`username`** with your username):

     ```sh